 The next major shift in the industry occurred when line-casting machines like Linotype and Monotype were invented.
 These allowed us to use a certain type and have it circulate back into the machine automatically.
 This dramatically eased out the printing process because manual typesetting was no longer required.

 In 1885, we saw the dawn of optical scaling when pantographic machines became able to expand or condense characters and images.
 This allowed typographers to use different sizes of the same font in their works.
 Also, the “point” font measurement system that we now take for granted was invented at that time.
 Before that, you would call different sizes of the same font different names.

 From the 1950s to 1985 prototyping was the dominating trend.
-This technology involved projecting characters onto a screen and using lenses to adjust the resize images and scale types.
+This technology involved projecting characters onto a screen and using lenses to adjust the resized images and scale types.
 The dawn of the digital era in 1980 first gave way to half phototype half digitized machines, each of which had its own formats for fonts.
-The standard for digital typesetting, the PostScript evolved in the late 1980s and gained popularity from being included into the first Macintosh and Page-maker (desktop publishing program).
+The standard for digital typesetting, the PostScript, evolved in the late 1980s and gained popularity from being included into the first Macintosh and Pagemaker (desktop publishing program).

 Now, we have a variety of page description languages and font formats, like Postscript Type One, Multiple Master, Truetype, and Truetype GX, Open Type, etc.

 Over the years, many efforts were made to categorize typefaces and create a structured classification.
 The most popular approach is to distinguish four basic categories of types: serifs, sans serifs, script types, and decorative types.